shawn-thorn/shawnthorn.com/content/home/step-2.md

  css_class = ""
 +++

-Shawn will primarily work one-on-one with the child at your home using various techniques such as art therapy, social play, games, role play, positive reinforcement, visual charts, and many others.
-Occasionally, he will also meet with the family as a whole, as well as help the child adapt to outside environments such as grocery stores or restaurants via excursions.

-Although Shawn's focus is behaviour and cognition, his holistic approach covers all areas of a child's development.
-This means he may carefully assemble a team of specialists such as tutors, speech pathologists, etc. whenever the child would benefit most from these resources.
-He remains in regular contact with the team to ensure your child is receiving the best help, by observing the child's classroom, home environment, present specialists, etc.
+For therapy held remotely, if it works for the child, Shawn will work one-on-one with the child using online exercises and video conferencing.
+Shawn will also meet with you, to help you help them.
+All you need is a computer equipped with a microphone and video camera, and an internet connection.
+We'll find a video conferencing program that works for you at no cost.